 How Do You Fix Uneven Or Blotchy Wood Stain On Wood Signs

 Starting with your sander of choice (Orbital or Finishing Sander) use 120 Grit sandpaper and remove any blemishes which show up to the eye.
 Secondly, and this is not mentioned as much use your hand and run over the wood to feel the surface of the wood.
-This will point out areas which you may not be able to see.
+This will point out areas that you may not be able to see.

 Speaking of being able to see ensure your wood shop has the proper lighting so you can see.
 You need to look at our post – “Avoid Mistakes – The Best Wood Shop Lighting Ideas”